wso2/docs-mi/en/docs/develop/creating-artifacts/using-docker-secrets.md

-# Using Docker Secrets in Synapse Configurations
+# Use Docker Secrets in Synapse Configurations

 WSO2 Micro Integrator comes with a built-in secret repository as a part of its [secure vault implementation](https://apim.docs.wso2.com/en/4.2.0/install-and-setup/setup/security/logins-and-passwords/carbon-secure-vault-implementation/) by default.
 In addition to this, the Micro Integrator also provides built-in support for Docker secrets and Kubernetes secrets for your containerized deployments.